arifulhb/react-playing-card/readme.md

 # Playing Card Distribution
-A simple playing card distribution package to distribute 52 cards from 4 diffretnt card type to `n`  number of people.
+A simple playing card distribution package to distribute 52 cards from 4 different card type to `n`  number of people.

 After distribution of card properly, show who get which cards in a predefined format.